Let’s face it: CBD oil’s lack of regulations means it’s easy to accidentally buy impure products with added filler and other…crap.

 When it comes to CBD, cheaper isn’t always better.
 While you can certainly find inexpensive CBD products online, many of them are impure or even complete rip-offs.

 Also, you shouldn’t go spending a lot of money on equipment until you’ve tested different types of CBD to find out which is your preferred consumption method.
-You may think you’d like to vape and purchase an expensive setup only to find you prefer tinctures or balms.
+You may think you’d like to vape and purchase an expensive set-up only to find you prefer tinctures or balms.

-Time to Kick IN
+Time To Kick In

 Some people want quick relief, while others prefer a slow release that lasts longer.
 Maybe you’d like the option of either.

 For example, vaping your oil takes effect almost immediately, but the compound is processed by the body very quickly, so the effects usually don’t last longer than an hour or two.

 On the other hand, capsules and edibles take longer to kick in (20 minutes to 2 hours) because they are broken down in the stomach rather than passing directly into the bloodstream through the lungs.
 The effects last longer (4-6 hours), but are not quite as strong.